As used in this chapter

-(11) Special educators, including teacher of children with hearing impairments (including deafness) and teachers of children with visual impairments (including blindness), and early intervention/developmental specialists;
+(11) Special educators, including teacher of children with hearing impairments (including deafness), teachers of children with visual impairments (including blindness), and early intervention/developmental specialists;

 (12) Speech and language pathologists;

-(13) Vision specialists, including opthamologists and optometrists; and
+(13) Vision specialists, including ophthalmologists and optometrists; and

-(PPP) "Special instruction services" means services provided by qualified personnel to design learning environments and activities that promote an infant or toddler's acquisition of skills in a variety of developmental areas, including cognitive processes and social interaction; curriculum planning, including the planned interaction of personnel, materials, and time and space, that leads to achieving the outcomes in the IFSP for the infant or toddler with a disability; providing families with information, skills, and support related to enhancing the skill development of the child; and working with the infant or toddler with a disability to enhance the child's development.
+(TTT) "Special instruction services" means services provided by qualified personnel to design learning environments and activities that promote an infant or toddler's acquisition of skills in a variety of developmental areas, including cognitive processes and social interaction; curriculum planning, including the planned interaction of personnel, materials, and time and space, that leads to achieving the outcomes in the IFSP for the infant or toddler with a disability; providing families with information, skills, and support related to enhancing the skill development of the child; and working with the infant or toddler with a disability to enhance the child's development.

-(UUU) "System referral" is the instance when a potentially eligible individual is made known to a centralized coordination contractor, early intervention service coordination contractor, or a home visiting contractor with the following information: child's age; child's county of residence; parent's first and last name; and telephone number; e-mail address; or mailing address.
+(YYY) "System referral" is the instance when a potentially eligible individual is made known to a centralized coordination contractor, early intervention service coordination contractor, or a home visiting contractor with the following information: child's age; child's county of residence; parent's first and last name; and telephone number; e-mail address; or mailing address.

 (1) Transfer or discharge from a hospital or other facility;